 “Todd has plunged into our discussions with wit and insight" ... with that, Todd has just been named a featured member of Edutopia, the web site of the George Lucas Educational Foundation, for his astute comments in response to various school and teaching-related articles.

-Todd has just finished a book-length memoir, "Can't Wait to Get There.
-Can't Wait to Leave," at turns hilarious and heartwarming, about the most remarkable moments of his teaching career, will be published this fall by Stairway Press.
+Todd's book-length memoir, "Can't Wait to Get There.
+Can't Wait to Leave," at real sharp turns hilarious and heartwarming, about the most remarkable moments of his teaching career, will be published this fall by Stairway Press.